Desserts

-This rich buttery tender cake can be made into a layer cake and then smoothened with a creamy chocolate buttercream.
-It is so good.
-To start, preheat your oven to 350F/ 180C then grease or line an 8-inch round or rectangle baking pan.
-Into a mixing bowl, sift in two and a third cup of all-purpose flour, a quatre cup of cornstarch, half a teaspoon of baking soda, one teaspoon of baking powder and half a teaspoon of salt.
+Into a mixing bowl, sift in two and a third cups of all-purpose flour, a quarter cup of cornstarch, half a teaspoon of baking soda, one teaspoon of baking powder and half a teaspoon of salt.

 Ingredients;